sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/accuracy_verification.md

 </figcaption>
 </figure>

 Thankfully, in the USA the National Geodetic Survey has an incredible database of public monuments.
-Enter your location into the [NGS Data Explorer](https://www.ngs.noaa.gov/NGSDataExplorer/) to find the nearest monument.
+Enter your location into the [NGS Web Map](https://geodesy.noaa.gov/datasheets/ngs_map/), to find the nearest monument.

 <figure markdown>
 ![Boulder's GPS monuments](./img/VerifyAccuracy/SparkFun%20Verify%20RTK%20-%202%20Boulder%20GPS%20Sites.jpg)